-As cooler temperatures make their way into the state, the Oklahoma State Department of Health (OSDH) encourages the public to begin preparation for the upcoming winter weather season.
+The Oklahoma State Department of Health (OSDH) encourages the public to take safety precautions for the upcoming winter weather.
 Proper planning can reduce the risk of injury and illness while also ensuring a family is prepared for a major winter weather event.

 It is also important for adults age 65 and older to remain in a warm environment as they often make less body heat because of a slower metabolism and less physical activity.

 Scott Sproat, director of the OSDH Emergency Preparedness and Response Service, said it’s important to use caution when heating a home with a fireplace, space heater or wood stove, using them only when they are properly vented.